 SoundCloud does not have its own content ID system and uses a 3rd party service.
 This 3rd party service is critical to other key stores and all label content is sent there.
 If you upload a track that has been distributed to all other stores except SoundCloud, SoundCloud will see that it exists in the 3rd party content ID system and flag it.

 At this stage you can dispute the claim or to avoid this from happening, you will need to add Cygnus Music as a rightsholder which can be requested at [email protected].
 When you upload audio to SoundCloud in the future add the ISRC codes for the track and add Cygnus Music as the rights holder.
 ISRC codes are found on our label management system, just open a release and they are at track level.

 If Cygnus Music distributes my content to SoundCloud how is it monetised?

 Your release will appear as a full-length track on the artists page on the worldwide release date, this will be fully montised.
-If you plan to upload a copy to your label page your account must be first whitelisted by us at [email protected] If you plan to let artists upload clips, their account must be first whitelisted by us as [email protected] When they upload clips, they must add the metadata and set Cygnus Music as the rightsholder, otherwise you will lose any revenue from plays.
+If you plan to upload a copy to your label page your account must be first approved by us at [email protected].
+If you plan to let artists upload clips, their account must be first approved by us as [email protected].
+When they upload clips, they must add the metadata and set Cygnus Music as the rightsholder, otherwise you will lose any revenue from plays.